Common Slip and Fall Injuries

 Your damage claim is critical not just for you, but for your family members as well.
 If you lost time at work or worse yet, can’t go back to work at all, the stakes are very high and this can have ripple effects for your family’s future over the course of many years.
 This is why Indiana law allows premises liability lawsuits.

-At McKibben Shaw Law, we work to get you More.
-Simple.
-Results by putting together evidence in a compelling claim so you have the best possible chance of recovering compensation.
-Call or schedule a time to meet with us at (800) 777-7777 today.
+At Shaw Law, we put together evidence in a compelling claim so you have the best possible chance of recovering compensation.
+Call or schedule a time to meet with us at (260) 777-7777 today.

 You could be eligible to fight for economic damages and non-economic damages in an Indiana slip and fall injury case.
 Economic damages refer to items such as lost wages or medical expenses, which are losses that are usually backed up by your evidence and documentation.